whoiscc/riog-project/Document/GameInterface.markdown

       feature tag system.
 The difference between revisions is only a matter of design pattern.
     * According to description above the revision of context actually works more like variant.
 The terminology decision here is because "variant" implies a "vanilla" version exists, which is not the case here.
+* `aspectRatio` floating number of how many times is the size of width to height.
+The canvas will be the maximum-sized rect that follow this requirement.
 * `interface` dict of interface functions of the game, including:
     * `Create()` called when a game session is created.
 Return a dict contains the initial state of the game session.
     * `Redraw(context, data)` called when the game needs a complete redraw.
 The drawing is performed through calling